Seeed-Projects/jetson-examples/reComputer/scripts/depth-anything/README.md

 # Jetson-Example: Run Depth Anything on NVIDIA Jetson Orin 🚀
 This project provides an one-click deployment of the Depth Anything monocular depth estimation model developed by Hong Kong University and ByteDance.
-The deployment is visualized on [reComputer](https://www.seeedstudio.com/reComputer-J4012-p-5586.html) (Nvidia Jetson Orin) and includes a WebUI for model conversion to TensorRT and real-time depth estimation.
+The deployment is visualized on [reComputer J4012](https://www.seeedstudio.com/reComputer-J4012-p-5586.html) (Jetson Orin NX 16GB, 100 TOPS) and includes a WebUI for model conversion to TensorRT and real-time depth estimation.
 <p align="center">
   <img src="images/WebUI.png" alt="WebUI">
 </p>